 Using social media monitoring as a “canary in a coal mine” can help you identify problems or issues that, if not addressed, could metastasize into full-blown, mainstream media crises.

 Frequently, a problem with a business or organization first manifests itself online – usually on social media.
-Identifying, addressing or containing the problem before it is covered in the local, regional or national news is the best strategy.
-Social media plans should be designed to coordinate with broader crisis communications plans, so that when a crisis communications team is activated, the broader plan comes into action along with the social media playbook.
+Identifying, addressing, or containing the problem before it is covered in the local, regional or national news is the best strategy.
+Social media plans should be designed to coordinate with broader crisis communications plans so that when a crisis communications team is activated, the broader plan comes into action along with the social media playbook.

-Other times, an external crisis crosses into social media and significant reputation damage can occur if not detected and managed by the social media plan within the broader response.
+Other times, an external crisis crosses into social media, and significant reputation damage can occur if not detected and managed by the social media plan within the broader response.
 In short, coordination between public relations and digital teams is paramount to ensure coordinated responses.
 So, how can you ensure your organization is ready for a social media crisis?
 Start by following these three steps:

 Prepare before you need to respond to a social media crisis.

 Create a social media policy and educate your employees.
 This will help reduce the likelihood of an employee posting something inappropriate or embarrassing on social media.
-This can also include copyright guidelines and privacy safeguards, something that is especially true for healthcare organizations who have to protect patient privacy.
+This can also include copyright guidelines and privacy safeguards, something that is especially true for healthcare organizations that have to protect patient privacy.
 Change your social media passwords often, and audit who has access to your accounts.
 Former employees or agencies you no longer work with may still have access to your social media accounts.

 Establish a decision tree about how to respond on social media.

 Create a crisis flowchart that specifies who in your organization should be contacted in different scenarios.
 This can tie into a decision tree that addresses how to handle different kinds of comments and posts.
 Here are a few examples of how to approach a social media decision tree: